Ostankino Tower: Construction

+Vantage point

+Over the course of 30 years leading up to the 2000 fire, the vantage point and the "Seventh Heaven" restaurant welcomed over 10 million guests.
+Following the fire, both the platform and the restaurant underwent reconstruction, with the observation deck being fully renovated by January 2008.
+Although the observation deck resumed operations with pilot tours on March 27, 2008, the restaurant remained closed as it continued its reconstruction efforts.

 On 21 July 2018, there was a race up the tower, featuring athletes from 12 countries.
 They ran up the narrow, spiral staircase and reached the location at an altitude of 337.0 meters.
 The fastest of the 28 athletes was German, Christian Riedl, who made it to the top in 9 minutes and 51 seconds.
-The women's winner was Cynthia Harris (USA), who reached the top in 12 minutes and 15 seconds.
-Absolute records were then broken into the categories of men and women.
+The women's winner was Cynthia Harris (US), who reached the top in 12 minutes and 15 seconds.

 Accidents

-Over the course of its 21st century history, there have been accidents at the tower, including a fire in 2000, the tower struck by a parachutist in 2004, and a minor fire in 2007.